jhsrennie/MCERemote/resources/data/ReadMe.txt

   Microsoft remote is first connected.

   keyboard.xml
-  - an XBMC keymap for buttons that don't have a standard Media Center keyboard shortcut, e.g. the four coloured buttons.
+  - an Kodi keymap for buttons that don't have a standard Media Center keyboard shortcut, e.g. the four coloured buttons.

   CopyKeyboardDotXML.bat